cl-test-grid/cl-test-grid/data/README.md

         requirements.

         Today, most testsuite adapters in testgrid
-        do not implemente such a handling, and in case of any problems when running the tests `:fail` is recorded.
+        do not implement such a handling, and in case of any problems when running the tests `:fail` is recorded.